jasondeglint/tf2-full_opencv_on_rp4_32bit/README.md

 We need a "Linux aarch64 CPU" build since we are running Ubuntu on a Raspberry Pi 4.
 To verify this on your RP4 type `uname -a` into the terminal.
 You should see `aarch64` as part of the output text.

-Downloaded the wheel file and installing all the dependecnies is taken care of in the bash script.
+Downloading the wheel file and installing all the dependecnies is taken care of in the bash script.
 So in the terminal type:

 `source install_tensorflow.sh`